FernandoGarcia/FerduinoAquariumController/README.md

 This project is based on the [Arduino] platform.

 This project started from the need to make partial water changes automatics in my 3 tanks.
-After accomplishing what I wanted, the project has grown to the point it’s today.
+After accomplishing what I wanted, the project has grown to the point itâ€™s today.

 The code was written based on version 2.1 of [Stilo].